nubenetes/awesome-kubernetes/docs/rancher.md

     - [Rancher.com: Setup a basic Kubernetes cluster with ease using RKE](https://rancher.com/blog/2018/2018-09-26-setup-basic-kubernetes-cluster-with-ease-using-rke/)
 - [Bootstrap RKE Kubernetes Cluster in AWS Environment](https://github.com/LukeMwila/bootstrap-rke-cluster-in-aws)
 - [github.com/gruberdev/local-gitops: Local Gitops 🌟](https://github.com/gruberdev/local-gitops) An automated local cluster setup w/ tls, monitoring, ingress and DNS configuration.
 The goal of this project is to provide a simplified approach to creating your own local cluster, as well as all the utilities you'll need to run a functional cluster using GitOps
+- [github.com/rancherfederal/rke2-aws-tf](https://github.com/rancherfederal/rke2-aws-tf) This repository is intended to clearly demonstrate one method of deploying rke2 in a highly available, resilient, scalable, and simple method on AWS

 ## K3S